JiaHuann/libbpf-bootstrap-android/README.md

 - FlameGraph embedded to monitor performance.
 - For None BTF/vmlinux android-kernel(CONFIG_DEBUG_INFO_BTF not set) support.
 - adb debug (after compiling&linking, directly push into android-phone) embedded.

+# RoadMap:
+- change the static link to ShareLib.
+- Measure the eBPF program's overhead by FlameGraph.
+- Add more Android features into support.
+- Test for lower Android version.